MongoDB ODBC driver Getting Started Guide

 Connecting MicroStrategy to MongoDB

-These instructions show you how to use the MongoDB ODBC Driver to connect MicroStrategy Analytics Desktop to MongoDB and provide real time access to your MongoDB data, enabling you to analyse MongoDB data from your MicroStrategy dashboard.
+These instructions show you how to use the MongoDB ODBC driver to connect MicroStrategy Analytics Desktop to MongoDB and provide real time access to your MongoDB data, enabling you to analyse MongoDB data from your MicroStrategy dashboard.

 1. In MicroStrategy Analytics Desktop, choose Import > Data.